Devon and Cornwall PCC splits police gun licensing with Dorset

 - Published

+A police firearms licensing unit that issued a shotgun licence to a man who killed five people is being split up.

-Devon and Cornwall Police will no longer share a firearms licensing unit with another force following a review.
+Devon and Cornwall Police formed a shared unit with Dorset Police that will be separated after a review.

-Police Commissioner Alison Hernandez said the shared unit with Dorset Police would split into two teams.

 The unit was heavily criticised for its failures in issuing a shotgun licence to Jake Davison who killed five people in Plymouth in August 2021.

+During the five-week inquest, the firearms licensing unit was described as "a shambles".

-During the inquest police apologised to victims' families for a catalogue of mistakes.
+Police apologised to victims' families for a catalogue of mistakes during the hearing into the five deaths.

+When Davison was first issued a shotgun licence in 2020, licensing staff were aware of possible mental health issues, his self-declaration of autism and physical assaults he had carried out.

+Davison's licence and pump-action shotgun were removed when he assaulted two teenagers in September 2020 but then returned to him in July 2021 - the month before the shootings.

 Davison, 22, killed his mother Maxine, 51; three-year-old Sophie Martyn; her father, Lee, 43; Stephen Washington, 59; and Kate Shepherd, 66, in the Keyham area, before turning the gun on himself.

+The shared department was part of the ongoing alliance between the two forces - first formed when the two forces were working towards a complete merger.

+The merger was strongly opposed by the Devon and Cornwall PCC who argued any efficiencies were outweighed by the greater accountability of a smaller force.

-Ms Hernandez, Police and Crime Commissioner for Devon and Cornwall Police, said the shared unit faced "numerous challenges" since it was formed in 2015.
+Alison Hernandez, Police and Crime Commissioner (PCC) for Devon and Cornwall Police, said the shared unit faced "numerous challenges" since it was formed in 2015.

-It will be split following an "extensive review" and survey.
+It will be split following an "extensive review" and public survey.

 Ms Hernandez said the Covid pandemic, changes to statutory guidance and the Keyham shootings were among the challenges that had created a backlog in the issuing of some firearms licences and shotgun certificates.